We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 How Prometheus and Grafana work together

-Prometheus is an open-source platform that operates as a monitoring tool while providing time-series database functionality.
+Prometheus is an open-source platform that serves as a monitoring tool and provides time-series database functionality.
 The pull-based collecting system of Prometheus acquires system metrics such as CPU and memory data, and measurement statistics to enable real-time evaluation.

-The open-source software Grafana enables efficient anomaly detection in Prometheus data through its visualization of dashboard information, which supports DevOps teams in observability trends.
+The open-source software Grafana enables efficient anomaly detection in Prometheus data through its dashboard visualization, supporting DevOps teams in observability.
 These tools unite to create an advanced system observability solution for DevOps operations.

 Step-by-step guide to connecting Prometheus and Grafana

-You can establish monitoring and visualization through the integration of Prometheus and Grafana by using Docker.
-The setup guide directs readers to implement Prometheus and Grafana Docker containers as a means to maintain a standard deployment process across all testing scenarios.
+You can establish monitoring and visualization using Docker to integrate Prometheus and Grafana.
+The setup guide directs readers to deploy Prometheus and Grafana Docker containers to maintain a standard deployment process across all testing scenarios.

 Create the` prometheus.yml` configuration file.
-This file defines which metrics Prometheus will scrape and from where.
+This file defines which metrics Prometheus will scrape and where they are sourced.
 Here’s the configuration:

 global: